samber/slog-multi/README.md

 ## 💫 Show your support

-Give a ⭐️ if this project helped you!
+If this project helped you, please give it a ⭐️ on GitHub!

 [![GitHub Sponsors](https://img.shields.io/github/sponsors/samber?style=for-the-badge)](https://github.com/sponsors/samber)